marick/lens2/README.md

    lens = Lens.key(:clusters) |> Lens.MapSet.values |> Lens.keys([:a, :z]) |> Lens.key(:age)
    ```

-   ... and uses it as:
+   ... and use it as:

    ```elixir
    Deeply.put(structure, lens, 5)